mlabuda2/nf-tower-docs/docs/pipeline-schema/overview.md

 ![nf-core schema builder interface](./_images/pipeline_schema_overview.png)

 Leave the command-line tool running in the background - it checks the status of your schema on the website.
-When you select <kbd>Finished</kbd> on the schema editor page, it will save your changes to the schema file locally.
+When you select <kbd>Finished</kbd> on the schema editor page, your changes are saved to the schema file locally.

 ## Can I use the pipeline schema builder for pipelines outside of nf-core?